 The Division is comprised of five key areas:

 Appraisal: Performs field appraisals and annual appraisal updates for approximately 8,200 structures owned by the Commonwealth.
 The appraisers determine the replacement cost and actual cash values by using industry standard appraisal software with an emphasis on square footage, perimeter, construction methods and cost of materials.
 These values are then utilized by the underwriting staff to determine the insurance premium for all state owned structures.

-Underwriting: Issues approximately 333 insurance certificates to insured state agencies, universities, and the Kentucky Community and Technical College Systems.
-To ensure proper insurance coverage, the underwriters counsel with state entities to determine the acquisition or surplus of buildings, business personal property (contents) and scheduled business continuation coverage, throughout the state.
-For the current FY, $22 billion in assets are insured, through the Fire and Tornado Fund.
+Underwriting: Issues approximately 310 insurance certificates to insured state agencies, universities, and the Kentucky Community and Technical College Systems.
+To ensure proper insurance coverage, the underwriters counsel with state entities to determine the acquisition or surplus of buildings, business personal property (contents), fine arts and scheduled business continuation coverage, throughout the state.
+For the current FY, $25 billion in assets are insured, through the Fire and Tornado Fund.